THOUGH I WAS BLIND, NOW I SEE (Part 1)￼

-The good God would not do such wickedness in order to be glorified!
+The Good and Loving God would not do such wickedness to be glorified!

 Jesus simply wanted His disciples to know that no matter the cause of this man’s blindness, it was the work of God to heal him.
 No matter the cause of your infirmity or sickness today, it is God’s work and delight to heal you (1 John 3:8, Matt.
 8:17, 1 Pet.
 2:24).

-Afterwards, they brought the man to the Pharisees who then asked him how he had received his sight.
+Afterward, they brought the man to the Pharisees, asking him how he had received his sight.

 The man’s testimony generated more controversies!